Canto-Network/Canto/x/liquidstaking/spec/10_param_change_ante_handlers.md

 ## Param Change Limit Decorator

 ### Slashing module
+Currently, when handle paired chunks, the liquidstaking module checks paired insurance's balance >= 5.75% of chunk size tokens.
+If not, the paired chunk start to be unbonded.
+5.75% is calculated based on the current slashing params.
+* 5%: SlashFractionDoubleSign
+* 0.75%: SlashFractionDowntime

+5.75% is very important to ensure the security of the liquidstaking module.
+So we need to impose restrictions on the slashing param changes.

 * SignedBlocksWindow, MinSignedPerWindow, DowntimeJailDuration are not allowed to be decreased.
   * If we decrease these params, the slashing penalty can be increased.